jeslaspravin/CoPaT/ReadMe.md

 }
 ```

+If you want to delay the execution of a job within the same thread but you are not aware of the currently running thread, you can use YieldAwaiter to defer this job and allow other jobs to run.

 ## Thread wait on a job
 You can lock wait on a single job/awaitable using `copat::waitOnAwaitable(awaitable)`.
-Be aware that if you wait on a job that is already queued in same thread it will lead to dead-lock.
+Be aware that if you wait on a job that is already queued in the same thread it will lead to dead-lock.
 The thread that calls this will wait until the job is finished.
 ```cpp
 copat::JobSystemReturnableTask<u32&, true, EJobThreadType::WorkerThreads, Priority_Normal> testCoroWait();